 Any and all pictures we take can be used without any further contact, we took them for your use.
+Please don't use them to make a profit without our consent.
+They are for your personal/family use.
 Thank you for allowing us to help and enjoy your search.

 In an effort to eliminate "dead Memorials", I give Find a Grave staff full permission to transfer any of the Memorials I maintain to whomever wants to maintain them upon my death.

 We understand that none of us are perfect and we are all volunteers.
 With that in mind we always try to treat everyone with the utmost respect and hope you will show that to us as well.
 Together we can do amazing things.
 Happy Researching!

 Re: Martin Dunn d.
 April 1905 There being two Martin Dunn's in Janesville and a Mrs. Martin but plots do not match, I will just furnish you with the family relationship for you to link.
 I have not been able to locate his nephew, Edward Carroll in order to link him with his two children buried in Monroe (Joseph and Helen, nor Martin's sister Ellen, who is Edward and Henry's mother.
 Happy Digging for someone.: * 1900 Monroe, WI Census: List Martin Dunn b.
 Nov 1833 Ireland, wife Margaret b.
 Apr 1840 Ieland and their son, Charles E., b.
 Aug 1876 WI.

 Monroe Weekly Times, Monroe, April 15, 1907] Veteran Hotel Clerk Passes Away at His Home In Janesville